 Ask any Maltese person about pastizzi and they'll spill into a misty-eyed recollection of childhood memories and family anecdotes heavily featuring the small flaky, diamond-shaped pastries filled with ricotta or mushy peas.
 Yes, they really are that good.
 And one of the best spots for pastizzi in Sydney is Newtown's Pastizzi Cafe, where there are around 20 flavours to choose from, ranging from sweet to savoury, each priced between $3.50 and $4.80.

 Rounding up the crew for a night out but you don’t want to stretch the budget?
 Our answer: Bar Reggio.
 The Darlinghurst institution has been serving up cheap Italian fare to students, lunchtime office crowds, and money-saving humans for decades.
 Not only do you save money on booze thanks to it being BYO-friendly, but the carb-fuelled menu is reasonable too—think $20 pizzas and $15 pastas.
 Sure, you have to pay $3.50 per person for the corkage, but if you’re celebrating big, you’ll be hard-pressed to find better when on a budget.

 Haymarket and Chatswood

 Chinatown bolthole Mamak is a Malaysian eatery renowned for its roti menu.
 The witch’s hat-like flaky flatbreads come with two curry dips of your choice as well as a spicy sambal sauce.
-While all the savoury roti dishes are winners, the OG roti canai is hard to pass up—particularly as it costs a reasonable $9.
+While all the savoury roti dishes are winners, the OG roti canai is hard to pass up—particularly as it costs a reasonable tenner.
 More of a sweet tooth?
 Don’t despair, there are four delicious dessert options, including roti with sliced banana and one with pandan and coconut.
 Other well-priced dishes include the nasi lemak ($13) and satay skewers at $2.50 a pop.

 Aki and Kathy Daikos' local food hall of modern Greek cuisine, Alevri, is a must when it comes to Mediterranean delights on a budget.
 At any of its stores, you’ll find homemade Greek pastries like peynerli, tsoureki, and a cheeseburger pita.
 They also blend new and old world together with the Aussie Moussaka pie using eggplant, potato, and Greek-style beef mince.
 The sweet selection is where it really heats up, though, with chocolate-coated eclairs and a show-stopping, glistening baklava cheesecake.
 Dreamy.